Is vinegar is a good solution to eliminate cat urine smells?

 When a cat urinates, they’re actually marking their territory.
 The strong smell helps to communicate to other cats that this is their space.

-Unfortunately, that strong smell can also linger long after the urine is gone.
-Even if you clean up the urine right away, the scent will often come back.
+Unfortunately, that strong smell can also linger long after the cat urine is gone.
+Even if you clean up the urine stains right away, the scent will often come back.

-if you have no luck using vinegar and water or vinegar and baking soda, you can try using a pet odor neutralizer to help mask the scent.
+if you have no luck using vinegar and water or vinegar and baking soda to remove cat urine odor, you can try using a pet odor neutralizer to help mask the scent.

 Why Is Your Cat Urinating Outside Of The Litter Box?